-During the trip we will have adventures every day, including stand up paddleboarding on Wallowa Lake and spectacular hikes into the Eagle Cap Wilderness, the "crown jewel" of the Wallowa Mountains.
-Of course, there also will be time to chill at the camp we rented, swim at the beach at Wallowa Lake, and to get to know the other new students on your trip.
+You'll be staying in rustic cabins, eating great food in a dining hall, and you'll have access to showers and flush toilets.
+The Wallowas are about a 7-hour drive east of Portland, and totally worth the trip.
+On the last day of your trip, we'll pack up early, head back to Portland, and arrive late in the afternoon, the day before New Student Orientation begins.
+During the trip we will have adventures every day, including canoeing and stand up paddle boarding on Wallowa Lake and spectacular hikes into the Eagle Cap Wilderness, the "crown jewel" of the Wallowa Mountains.
+Of course, there will also be time to relax back at camp, swim at the beach, and to get to know the other new students on your trip.
 Because there are lots of day hikes, good fitting comfortable hiking shoes or boots are important.
 Having lightweight hiking boots with ankle support is the best, since it helps protect you from twisted or injured ankles (low cut hiking shoes have no ankle support).
-As you might expect, not everyone in the group will hike at the same speed, so some days you will split into groups based on desired hiking rigor, and other days there will probably be some compromises made on distances/rigor.
+As you might expect, not everyone in the group will hike at the same speed, so we'll do what is best for the group when it comes to routes.
 On the average hiking day, the group expects to hike about 8 miles wearing light daypacks; sometimes more mileage, sometime less.